-Greenland’s climate and the weather are always subjected to unpredictability.
-Greenland has namely three seasons: Summer, winter, and spring.
+Greenland’s climate and weather are always subject to unpredictability.
+Greenland has three seasons: Summer, winter, and spring.

-Greenland’s summer that occurs from mid-June to late August is brief yet intense.
+Greenland’s summer, which occurs from mid-June to late August, is brief yet intense.
 This season offers excellent cruise sailing as the fjords melt off.
-Travelers can take boats to visit glaciers and local settlements.
-Some parts of Greenland remain bright and sunny as well as feature greenery all over.
+Travellers can take boats to visit glaciers and local settlements.
+Some parts of Greenland remain bright and sunny and feature greenery all over.

-March and April mark the spring season and observes the Arctic Circle Race, the toughest cross country ski racing in the world.
+March and April mark the spring season and observe the Arctic Circle Race, the toughest cross-country ski racing in the world.

-So, depending on what you would like to experience, it is always suggested to do in-depth research on the region you are visiting in Greenland.
+So, depending on what you would like to experience, it is always suggested that you do in-depth research on the region you are visiting in Greenland.

 Should I travel via Iceland or Denmark to Greenland?

 By flight, you can reach Greenland either through Reykjavik (Iceland) or Copenhagen (Denmark).
-There are two major airports in Greenland, the largest located in Kangerlussuaq.
+There are two major airports in Greenland, the largest of which is located in Kangerlussuaq.
 All direct flights coming from Copenhagen land here.

-From Reykjavik, you can fly to Nuuk, Ilulissat, Narsarsuaq and Kulusuk.
-Moreover, if you are visiting Iceland, it is recommend to add Greenland as part of your trip.
+From Reykjavik, you can fly to Nuuk, Ilulissat, Narsarsuaq, and Kulusuk.
+Moreover, if you are visiting Iceland, it is recommended to add Greenland as part of your trip.

 How to travel around Greenland?

 Around 80% of Greenland is covered in ice.
-Hence, roads are not fully developed to get across places.
-The only mode of transportation is boats, planes, ships, and helicopters that take you across towns and villages in Greenland.
+Hence, roads are not fully developed to get between places.
+The only modes of transportation in Greenland are boats, planes, ships, and helicopters that take you across towns and villages.

-For shorter or local trips, Greenlanders sail in the summer while in winter, dog sledding and snowmobiles are used.
+For shorter or local trips, Greenlanders sail in the summer, while in the winter, dog sledding and snowmobiles are used.

 What to experience in Greenland?

-Well-known and famous activities of Greenland are only available in certain seasons.
+Well-known and famous activities in Greenland are only available in certain seasons.
 A few to experience include:

-- Dog sledding – This activity, offered north of the Arctic Circle, starts in January and continues till April.
+- Dog sledding: This activity, offered north of the Arctic Circle, starts in January and continues until April.
 In the Greenlandic winter, Dog Sledding is an experience of a lifetime.
 Additionally, you can also enjoy a dog sled tour that is a multi-day trip.
-These expeditions take you through beautiful towns, across frozen lakes and hilly terrains.
+These expeditions take you through beautiful towns, across frozen lakes, and through hilly terrain.

-- Northern lights – From September until late March, Northern Lights or Aurora Borealis can be observed in Greenland.
-Although this phenomenon occurs all year round, it is best experienced on a clear night sky during winter.
+- Northern Lights: From September until late March, the Northern Lights, or Aurora Borealis, can be observed in Greenland.
+Although this phenomenon occurs all year round, it is best experienced under a clear night sky during the winter.
 As there are fewer artificial lights in Greenland, it is one of the best places to see these mystical lights.

-- Whale watching – The majestic whales can be spotted from a close range on boat trips in Greenland.
-The summer season has particularly a lot of whales swimming and popping close to the boat.
-Along the stretches of the coastline, approximately 15 species of whales such as humpback, beluga, and minke can be seen often.
+- Whale watching: The majestic whales can be spotted at close range on boat trips in Greenland.
+The summer season has a particularly high number of whales swimming and popping close to the boat.
+Along the stretches of the coastline, approximately 15 species of whales, such as humpbacks, belugas, and minke, can be seen often.

-- Midnight Sun – In the northernmost towns of Greenland, the midnight sun occurrence is visible between late April to late August.
+- Midnight Sun: In the northernmost towns of Greenland, the midnight sun occurrence is visible between late April and late August.
 The more you head towards the north of the island, the brighter the sun appears.
-If you are traveling closer to the Arctic Circle, the midnight sun happens from early June to mid-July.
+If you are travelling closer to the Arctic Circle, the midnight sun happens from early June to mid-July.

 What are the top places to visit in Greenland?

-Exploring this fascinating land can be daunting for first-time travelers.
+Exploring this fascinating land can be daunting for first-time travellers.
 Here are some of the best attractions you must visit in Greenland:

 Nuuk, the capital city of the island, is located in West Greenland.
 It is home to around 18,000 inhabitants.
 One of the best places to learn about Greenland’s history and indigenous roots is by visiting the Greenland Natural Museum in the city.

-The museum has a collection of various hunting equipment, carvings, and Viking artifacts.
-The most interesting out of all the collections are the mummies of women and children which are 500-year-old.
+The museum has a collection of various hunting equipment, carvings, and Viking artefacts.
+The most interesting out of all the collections are the mummies of women and children, which are 500 years old.

 2. Ilulissat Ice-Fjord

 Ilulissat Ice Fjord is the most visited area in Greenland and a UNESCO world heritage site.
-It is one of the spectacular sights including the Sermeq Kujalleq and is responsible for calving around 10 percent of Greenland’s iceberg.
+It is one of the most spectacular sights, including the Sermeq Kujalleq, and is responsible for calving around 10 percent of Greenland’s icebergs.

 3. Uunartoq hot springs

-Hot springs are found throughout Greenland but the best ones are situated in the inhabited Uunartoq island.
-Surrounded by mountain peaks and icebergs, three natural heated hot springs merge into a small pool.
+Hot springs are found throughout Greenland, but the best ones are situated on the inhabited Uunartoq island.
+Surrounded by mountain peaks and icebergs, three natural, heated hot springs merge into a small pool.

-Located in East Greenland, Tasiilaq is the largest town and occupies only 2000 inhabitants.
-The town is set amid the breathtaking scenery on a fjord and encompasses towering mountains.
-Tasiilaq is one of the most isolated settlements around the globe which means you are bound to have a unique experience.
+Located in East Greenland, Tasiilaq is the largest town and has only 2000 inhabitants.
+Breathtaking scenery surrounds the town on a fjord, with towering mountains encompassing it.
+Tasiilaq stands as one of the most isolated settlements around the globe, ensuring a truly unique experience.

-Behind the Tasiilaq town, one can find the Flower Valley, a popular place for hikes.
-In summer and winter, activities such as skiing trips, dog sledding, sea kayaking, and more can be enjoyed.
+Behind Tasiilaq town, one can find the Flower Valley, a popular place for hikes.
+During summer and winter, people can enjoy activities such as skiing trips, dog sledding, sea kayaking, and more.

 5. Hvalsey Fjord Church

-This is one of the best -preserved pre-Colombian building constructed around the 1300s.
+This is one of the best preserved pre-Colombian buildings constructed around the 1300s.
 The Hvalsey Fjord Church is a popular tourist destination in Southern Greenland.
 You can walk around the stone halls and learn more about the Norse ruins.

-Greenland is slowly seeing a growth in its tourism sector as many travelers from around the globe are curious about the remote island.
+Greenland is slowly seeing growth in its tourism sector as many travellers from around the globe are curious about the remote island.
 Including this destination in your Nordic journey offers a mystical experience.